 Local farms across the state provide fresh, local produce to hungry Marylanders.
 Participating farmers can donate good, nutritious food while the team at the Food Bank will pick up the donations to make it easy.
 This fresh produce is distributed through soup kitchens, schools, pantries and shelters; and is currently the Food Bank’s primary source of fresh, donated produce.

-For more information on the Farm to Food Bank program, download their fact sheet PDF.
+For more information on the Farm to Food Bank program, view their Farm to Food Bank page.

 Pantry on the Go

 Offers direct transport of large amounts of food to people who have little access to other forms of hunger-relief through temporary food distribution sites, or mobile pantries.
 A typical mobile pantry location will feed about 200 families on average, but a large site can serve up to 2,000 families in a single day.

 For more information on the Pantry on the Go program, download their fact sheet PDF.

 Children in under-served communities can participate in after-school activities while also enjoying a nutritious meal.
 Activities include tutoring, arts and crafts, and sports and are hosted by community organizations in or near schools with 50 percent or more participation in the free or reduced-price meal program.
 This program ensures children have consistent access to healthy food, while keeping them happy and engaged after school so they can wake up ready to learn the next morning.

 For more information on the Supper Clubs program, download their fact sheet PDF.